 The transactions demanded seamless coordination among several Goodwin attorneys in various practice areas in the Boston, New York, California, Washington, D.C. and Hong Kong offices.

-The notes offering team was led by partner James Barri, and included partners Janet Andolina, Richard Kline, John LeClaire, Joel Lehrer, Richard Matheny, Ettore Santucci and Scott Webster and associates Eryn Mathews and Milena Tantcheva.
+The notes offering team was led by partner James Barri, and included partners Janet Andolina, Richard Kline, John LeClaire, Joel Lehrer, Richard Matheny and Ettore Santucci and associates Eryn Mathews and Milena Tantcheva.

 The team for the ABL facility was led by partner Laura Rupenian and included associate Milena Tantcheva with invaluable assistance from the high yield offering team.